 Configuring the appearance of your dismiss option involves altering the dismiss type, position, and color:

 You can choose between having a cross or custom text for your dismiss option.
 Custom text can be helpful to set expectations when snoozing an Experience; you can, for example, set the text to "later", "not now", or "remind me tomorrow".

 You can define your dismiss option to show on the outside or inside; top, bottom, or center; left or right; of your Experience canvas.

 Change the size of your dismiss cross or text component.

 You can change the color of your dismiss option by selecting from a palette pulled from your page, or inserting a HEX code.

 You can also configure another Experience to show when a user exits a given Experience.
 This could be useful, for example, to show a CSAT Microsurvey to measure your user's satisfaction with an onboarding Tour.
 To do this:

 Create the Experience you wish the user to see upon dismissing this one

-In the target audience for that tour, add a "Chameleon Tour Events" or "Chameleon Microsurvey Events" filter
+In the user Segment for that Tour, add a "Chameleon Tour Events" or "Chameleon Microsurvey Events" filter